 Dr. McFillin earned his Doctorate in Clinical Psychology from Philadelphia College of Osteopathic Medicine, where he was the recipient of the Deans Award for Academic Excellence and currently has a standing faculty appointment.
 He completed his pre-doctoral internship at Temple University’s Tuttleman Counseling Services and a post-doctoral residency in an outpatient multidisciplinary private practice specializing in cognitive-behavioral therapy.

 Dr. McFillin is the co-author of the book Specialty Competencies in Clinical Psychology (2013), from Oxford University Press and was a contributing author to the Handbook of Cognitive-Behavioral Approaches in Primary Care (2010) from Springer Press.
 He has published in the field of eating disorders and led a research project in collaboration with Penn State Milton S. Hershey Medical Center’s Adolescent Eating Disorder Program.
-Dr. McFillin is strongly committed to the use of evidence-based treatments and specializes in Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) for the treatment of eating and weight Disorders, mood Disorders, self-harming behaviors, anxiety disorders, and those struggling to regulate their emotions within interpersonal relationships.
+Dr. McFillin is strongly committed to the use of evidence-based treatments and specializes in Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) for the treatment of eating and weight Disorders, mood Disorders, self-harming behaviors, and anxiety disorders.
 Dr. McFillin’s areas of clinical interest reflect the advancement of empirically supported interventions and specialized care, specifically in the treatment of Eating and Weight Disorders.
 He lectures and provides workshops in practice development, CBT treatment of Eating Disorders, and the application of 3rd wave behavioral therapies (DBT & ACT).

 Dr. McFillin is a member of the American Board of Professional Psychologists, Association for Behavioral and Cognitive Therapies, Association for Contextual Behavioral Science, Pennsylvania Psychological Association, and the Academy for Eating Disorders.